Supernova3339/anonupload/README.md

 #### About

 AnonFiles is a simple, databaseless PHP file uploader.
 It's built with privacy in mind, by not showing the direct filename used.
     AnonFiles works anywhere!
-It doesnt matter if your using lightspeed, nginx, or even apache.
+It doesn't matter if you're using lightspeed, nginx, or even apache.

 #### Installation
 Host with [![Easypanel](https://raw.githubusercontent.com/Supernova3339/Supernova3339/main/easypanel.png)](https://easypanel.io/docs/templates/anonfiles)